apecloud/kubeblocks/docs/user_docs/cli/kbcli_backup-config.md

 ### Options

 ```
   -h, --help                     help for backup-config
-      --set stringArray   Set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
+      --set stringArray          set values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
+      --set-file stringArray     set values from respective files specified via the command line (can specify multiple or separate values with commas: key1=path1,key2=path2)
+      --set-json stringArray     set JSON values on the command line (can specify multiple or separate values with commas: key1=jsonval1,key2=jsonval2)
+      --set-string stringArray   set STRING values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
+  -f, --values strings           specify values in a YAML file or a URL (can specify multiple)
 ```

 ### Options inherited from parent commands